 Goo Gone is a commercial product that’s specifically designed to remove sticky substances like tar from surfaces.
 It’s available in most hardware stores.

 To use it, saturate a cotton ball or rag with Goo Gone and rub it over the tar until it dissolves.
 You may need to apply several applications to remove all of the tar completely.
-Once the tar is gone, wash your sneakers with soap and water to remove any residual Goo Gone.
+Once the tar is gone, wash your sneakers with soap and water to remove any residual goo.

 With these eight simple methods, you can remove tar from your sneakers easily and quickly.
 Be sure to try each method in an inconspicuous area of your shoe first to test for colorfastness and material compatibility.
 That’s it!
 You’ve now learned how to remove tar from your sneakers.